-Make it clear what happens if the customer isn’t available to accept a delivery e.g. collect it from the post office.
-Make it clear if how they can have a product delivered to a different address e.g. a work address or when sending a gift.
+You should also outline what happens if the customer isn’t available to accept a delivery e.g. collect it from the post office instead.
+Plus, make it clear how they can have it delivered to a different address if that’s easier e.g. a work address or when sending a gift.

 Finally, include details and a link to any relevant customer rights or consumer protection laws.

 In Australia for example, that would be the Australian Competition and Consumer Commission (ACCC).

 Example rights include ensuring products are safe, information isn’t misleading and costs aren’t hidden.

 Customers can also usually ask for a repair, replacement, refund, cancellation or compensation if there’s a problem.

 FAQS - Any Other Questions